carlonoelle/storyblok-nextjs-starter/README.md

 ## Prequisites

 - Clone the storyblok space by clicking this link: [https://app.storyblok.com/#/build/249345](https://app.storyblok.com/#/build/249345)
+- remove the `.default` from the env files in root
 - Add your preview token to the `.env.local` file
 - You have to setup i18n options.
 Go to the file `/i18n-config.ts` and set it to your liking
   - You can have multiple domains, for different locales, or just use one domain for them all